 Start at the transport hub of Jayapura.
 But you’ll only be there long enough to charter a boat to visit the magnificent Danau Sentani, a 96.5-sq-km lake with 19 islands perfect for inland island-hopping.

-Back on dry land, take to the air to get to the beautiful Baliem Valley, rich in culture and trek-worthy mountain scenery, and home to the Dani people, an ethnic group whose members have eschewed most modern things and live a traditional life.
+Back on dry land, take to the air to get to the beautiful Baliem Valley, rich in culture and hike-worthy mountain scenery, jumping-off point for treks into the little-explored Yali Country, and home to the Dani people, an ethnic group whose members have eschewed most modern things and live a traditional life.
 Enjoy mountain views from a thatched hut.

-Fly to Nabire and spot whale sharks off the coast – you can even swim with them.
-Now fly up for some idle island time on Pulau Biak.
-Next it’s a flight to Sorong, a base for trips out to the Raja Ampat Islands – a paradise for divers and snorkellers with Indonesia’s most abundant and varied marine life.
-It’s also good for birdwatching and sublime tropical-island scenery.
+Fly to Nabire via Jayapura and spot whale sharks off the coast – you can even swim with them.
+Then fly up for some idle island time on Pulau Biak.
+Next it’s a flight to Sorong, a base for trips out to the Raja Ampat Islands – a paradise for divers and snorkellers, with Indonesia’s most abundant and varied marine life.
+They're also good for birdwatching and sublime tropical-island scenery.

 - 6 Weeks

-Mysterious rivers of unfathomable length are the avenues to discover Kalimantan's incredible diversity of life, including orang-utans.
+Mysterious rivers of unfathomable length that wind through the jungle are the avenues via which travellers can discover Kalimantan's incredible diversity of life, including orang-utans.

-Unassuming Pangkalan Bun is the entry point to this excursion – it’s the launching pad for trips into glorious Tanjung Puting National Park, one of Indonesia’s best orang-utan haunts.
-Scan the canopy for their amber bodies from the top of a houseboat as it ambles down the beautiful Sungai Sekonyer.
+Unassuming Pangkalan Bun is the entry point to this excursion – it’s the launching pad for trips into glorious Tanjung Puting National Park, one of the prime places for spotting orang-utans.
+Scan the canopy for their amber bodies from the upper deck of a klotok (houseboat) as it drifts down the beautiful Sungai Sekonyer.

-From Banjarmasin, travel overland to Samarinda and make an expedition along the Sungai Mahakam.
+From Pangkalan Bun, fly or take the overnight bus to colourful Banjarmasin.
+Make sure to visit its animated floating markets, one of the most photogenic sights in Kalimantan.
+Detour for some hiking and bamboo rafting in the remote hills around Loksado.
+From Banjarmasin, travel overland to Samarinda and make an expedition along Sungai Mahakam.
 Several days upstream will land you in the river’s western reaches, which are peppered with semi-traditional Dayak villages and preserved forests.
 Travel back to the coast and head north to primitive, teardrop-shaped Pulau Derawan and its offshore underwater wonders.

 - 6 Weeks

-Lombok is well-known to visitors and Flores is the new darling, but the island province of Nusa Tenggara holds many more surprises.
+Lombok is well-known to visitors and Flores is also popular, but the island province of Nusa Tenggara holds many more surprises.

 Head east from Lombok.
-Admire the beautiful coastline and surf breaks that dot Sumbawa such as Maluk and Pantai Lakey.
-Catch the ferry to Labuanbajo on Flores, the fast-growing hub for exploring nearby Komodo National Park.
-Enjoy dragons and beautiful little island beaches.
+Admire the beautiful coastline and surf breaks such as Maluk and Pantai Lakey that dot Sumbawa.
+Catch the ferry to Flores, where Labuan Bajo is the fast-growing hub for exploring nearby Komodo National Park.
+Enjoy dragons and small, beautiful island beaches.
 Note that you can also journey from Lombok to Flores by liveaboard boat.

-Flores is a rugged volcanic island with thriving ancient cultures and dramatic terrain which more and more travellers are exploring via the fast-improving Trans-Flores Hwy.
-Stop in Bajawa to explore volcanoes and villages, then use mountainside Moni as a base for visiting the vivid waters at Kelimutu.
-Stop off at the lovely beaches near Paga.
+Flores is a rugged volcanic island with thriving ancient cultures and dramatic terrain, which is increasingly explored via the fast-improving Trans-Flores Hwy.
+Visit Bajawa to explore volcanoes and villages, then use mountainside Moni as a base for visiting the vivid waters at Kelimutu.
+Savour the lovely beaches near Paga.

-Now take ferries south to isolated and timeless Sumba, where some superb beaches are just starting to attract visitors.
-Ponder this at beautiful beaches around Waikabubak and Tambolaka.
+Now take a ferry south to isolated and timeless Sumba, where superb beaches such as Waikabubak and Tambolaka are starting to attract visitors.
 After indulging in sun and isolation, fly to Kupang in West Timor.
 Visit entrancing ancient villages like None, Boti and Temkessi in the surrounding areas to the east, then jump over to Rote for relaxed beach vibes.

 - 6 Weeks

-Sumatra is quite huge and you'll have to hustle to fully appreciate its myriad natural charms within visa constraints.
+Sumatra is big and you'll have to hustle to fully appreciate its myriad natural charms within visa constraints.

 Start your explorations in Medan, which has great transport connections.
-Then get right out of town and head to Bukit Lawang, where you can see the island's most famous residents, the orangutans.
-It's a short jaunt from here to Berastagi, a laid-back hill town set amidst volcanoes.
+Then head out of town to Bukit Lawang to see the island's most famous residents, the orang-utans.
+It's a short jaunt from here to Berastagi, a laid-back hill town amid volcanoes.

-Head northwest to Ketambe for some jungle trekking in Gunung Leuser National Park, then on to the large sea creatures at Pulau Weh Marine National Park off the coast.
-Head back south and travel off the west coast to the Banyak Islands, a surfing and beach paradise.
-Back ashore, follow the Trans-Sumatra Hwy south to Bukittinggi, a good base for exploring the cultures and beauty of the Harau Valley and Danau Maninjau.
+Head northwest to Ketambe for truly wild orang-uatan encounters in Gunung Leuser National Park.
+Then take a long-haul bus ride to Banda Aceh, from where it's a short boat ride to world-class diving at Pulau Weh.
+Take a bus along the coast south (or even better fly) and venture off the west coast to the Banyak Islands, a surfing and beach paradise.
+Back ashore, follow the Trans-Sumatran Hwy south to Bukittinggi, a good base for exploring the cultures and beauty of the Harau Valley and Danau Maninjau.

 More surf, sand and underwater joy await at the Mentawai Islands.
-Next, head inland to the volcanic Kerinci Valley and Kerinci National Park for remote jungle villages.
-Finally head far south to Way Kambas National Park, where the highlights include elephants.
-From here it's easy to catch the Java ferry.
+Next, head inland to the volcanic Kerinci Valley and Kerinci Seblat National Park for remote jungle villages.
+Finally, head far south to Way Kambas National Park, where the highlights include elephants.
+From here, it's easy to catch the Java ferry.